karidreyer/MovieNest-client/README.md

 ## Introduction

 The Move Nest App is an app developed as a student project, focused on allowing users to access information about different movies.
-It is a single-page, responsive app with routing, rich interactions, several interface views, and a polished user experience.
+It is a single-page, responsive app with routing, interactions, and several interface views.
 The Movie Nest app is designed as a client-side piece to support the existing server-side Movie Nest API, which was built to facilitate user requests and render the response from the server-side via a number of different interface views.

 ## Essential Views & Features